telerik/ajax-docs/deployment/using-the-global-assembly-cache.md

 ## Add, Remove and View Assemblies in the GAC

 First, you are going to need a tool from the .NET SDK that comes with Visual Studio – [gacutil.exe](http://msdn.microsoft.com/en-us/library/ex0ss12c%28v=VS.100%29.aspx).
-To run it go to -> All Programs -> Visual Studio <version> -> Visual Studio Tools -> run the [Visual Studio Command Prompt](http://msdn.microsoft.com/en-us/library/ms229859.aspx) (or Developer Command prompt, depending on the VS version you use.
+To run it go to -> All Programs -> Visual Studio <version> -> Visual Studio Tools -> run the [Visual Studio Command Prompt](http://msdn.microsoft.com/en-us/library/ms229859.aspx) (or Developer Command prompt), depending on the VS version you use.

 ### View the Assemblies in the GAC